julio859/slot-jsx-pragma/README.md

 This pattern gives consumers full control over the rendered element while still preserving the slot mechanics.
 When using the function pattern, `Slot` will no longer merge props for you to give you control over prop forwarding and composition.

-> **Note:** render functions are only possible in client components, so bear that in mind if you decide to use this API.
+> **Note:** render functions cannot be passed to a client comp from an RSC, so bear that in mind if you decide to use this API.

 ## Ejecting JSX Pragmas